alvaroquispe094/voice-kotlin-text-to-speech/README.md

 # voice-kotlin-text-to-speech
-Demo application voice on kotlin using Text To Speech
+Demo android studio application voice on kotlin using Text To Speech